HERO THEATRE

 We produce work that reflects and uplifts underrepresented voices.

-Hero Theatre welcomes many first-time theatergoers to our plays by providing free to low cost admission.
+HERO Theatre welcomes many first-time theatergoers to our plays by providing free to low cost admission.
 Granting access to all.

+We champion work that we feel is relevant.
 Our new environmental justice multimedia project, Nuestro Planeta, is a new work commissioning and development initiative.
-Our goal is to bring environmental awareness to vulnerable Latiné communities who now find themselves at the epicenter of the climate crisis.
+Our goal is to bring environmental awareness to vulnerable Latine communities who now find themselves at the epicenter of the climate crisis.

-Our America, continues to provide women and playwrights of color the opportunity to explore real stories of cities in America undergoing socio-economic change.
+HERO Theatre's first new play-commissioning project, Our America, continues to provide women and playwrights of color the opportunity to explore real stories of cities in America undergoing socio-economic change.
+Our last play commissioned under this initiative was Nothing, Nothing - an adaptation of Shakespeare's Much Ado set in a historic Black church in Los Angeles, written by Amina Henry.

-Hero Theatre invests and believes in the next generation of audiences and theatermakers.
+HERO Theatre invests and believes in the next generation of audiences and theatermakers.

 HERO Ignite, a new division at HERO Theatre, serves as an incubator for new works inspired by stories of young people in America today.
 Our distinctive Mentorship Program provides students from local universities and historical black colleges an opportunity to learn from theatre practitioners in the field.
 Many of our mentorship program alumni have secured leadership and acting positions at HERO Theatre and beyond.